A Modern Theory of Cross-Validation through the Lens of Stability: Some Applications

 If $J^*=\arg\min_J \mu_n^{(J)}$ for all $n$ large enough, and $\beta=\beta_n$ satisfies $\beta_n=o(1)$ and $\beta_n>1/n$ then

 \end{proposition} Here, the inner $\|\cdot\|$ denotes the Euclidean norm of a $p$-dimensional vector.

 \begin{remark} \Cref{pro:5.2-cvc-consist} is stated with a set of pretty strong but reasonable conditions to deliver the desired model selection consistency result.
 These conditions can be verified in the setting of \Cref{exa:3.1-simple-example} to show that the most parsimonious element in the confidence set can lead to consistent (or bounded error probability if $\beta$ is a fixed constant) model selection with a standard $K$-fold cross-validation scheme.
 Nearly all the conditions can be relaxed to some extent with lengthier bookkeeping and/or more refined arguments.
-We list some possible relaxations below. \begin{enumerate} \item The dimensionality $p$, the smallest non-zero entries of $f$, and the eigenvalues of $\Sigma_Z$, can be allowed to change with $n$ at slow enough rates.
-These may require faster rates of the stability term. \item The stability condition can be relaxed to $L_2$-norm instead of sub-Weibull, with the addition of the uniform integrability as in \Cref{thm:4.1-var-est} (which implies the Lindeberg condition \eqref{eq:4.1-lindeberg}). \item The requirement of $J^*=\arg\min\mu_n^{(J)}$ can be relaxed to using the Gaussian anti-concentration inequality. \end{enumerate} Moreover, it is also possible to obtain a similar consistency of $\hat J_{\rm cvc}$ for the difference-based CV model selection confidence set $\hat\Theta$ in \eqref{eq:5.1-cvc}.
+We list some possible relaxations below. \begin{enumerate} \item The dimensionality $p$, the smallest non-zero entry of $f$, and the eigenvalues of $\Sigma_Z$, can be allowed to change with $n$ at slow enough rates.
+These may require faster rates of the stability term.
+In particular, let $\lambda_{\min}$ and $f_{\min}$ be the smallest eigenvalue of $\Sigma_Z$ and the smallest non-zero entry of $f$, respectively.
+Instead of \eqref{eq:5.2-root-n-consist}, now assume that $\sqrt{n}\|\hat f^{(J)}-f\|$ is $(\sqrt{p},\alpha)$-SW for all $J\supseteq J^*$.
+We will need $(n^{-1/2}+\epsilon_n)p^{\alpha+1/2}+p/n=o(\lambda_{\rm min} f_{\rm min}^2)$ to ensure \eqref{eq:5.2-exclude}, and $p^{1/2}\epsilon_n=o(1)$ to establish \eqref{eq:5.2-Rcv-gap-good}. \item The stability condition can be relaxed to $L_2$-norm instead of sub-Weibull, with the addition of the uniform integrability as in \Cref{thm:4.1-var-est} (which implies the Lindeberg condition \eqref{eq:4.1-lindeberg}). \item The requirement of $J^*=\arg\min\mu_n^{(J)}$ can be relaxed to using the Gaussian anti-concentration inequality. \end{enumerate} Moreover, it is also possible to obtain a similar consistency of $\hat J_{\rm cvc}$ for the difference-based CV model selection confidence set $\hat\Theta$ in \eqref{eq:5.1-cvc}.
 The conditions and arguments would be similar to those of \Cref{pro:5.2-cvc-consist}, with everything stated for the difference of the estimated parameters. \end{remark}